 IBcP At Western International School of Shanghai

 The Western International School of Shanghai (WISS) is the only school in mainland China, offering the IB Career-related Programme (IBCP) as part of the full continuum of IB programmes.
 During the 2017-2018 school year WISS began developing IBCP in an effort to give students more options, creating a flexible and balanced curriculum.
-IBCP is a great opportunity for Shanghai students who are passionate about Sports, Art & Design or Production Arts.
+IBCP is a great opportunity for Shanghai students who are passionate about Art & Design, Business& Sustainability and Sports.

 What is the IBCP?